 An unchangeable value, assiged, is called a constant.
 Meaning, constants are the containers that hold some information and cannot be changed further.
 Write once, read many times constants are created in the class of Python.
 Usually, constants are defined in the level of a module.
 They are written in capital letters.
-Each word is separated by an underscore.
-Though in reality, generally the usage of class constants in Python isn’t done.
-Because the constants modules or global variables, used are throughout the Python programs.
+An underscore separates each word.
+Though in reality, generally, the usage of class constants in Python isn’t done.
+Because the constants modules or global variables used are throughout the Python programs.

 So, for the examples, creating a module file – constant.py is done.

 As above mentioned, the syntax for Python class constants is something like this:

 PI = 3.14

 A value is declared and is known for being constant, is represented by giving capital letters to any variable considered.